"Love's Labour's Lost" by William Shakespeare: theatre review

 Of course, going down the musical route necessitates having cast members who can actually sing and here EODS is blessed.
 Although some of the singers were no more than enthusiastic, Seth Ringrose, Samuel Kavlakli, Malachi Jones, Miah Jumbo, Heather Tingley and Jane Tingley were all good singers and Annie Bennett’s trained soprano was operatic.
 Some of the dance moves were also memorable, especially those of Seth Ringrose.

 Several of the actors gave us comically over the top performances.
-Notable were Michael Shepherd as stereotypical Spaniard Don Adriano, Annie Bennett as pedantic school teacher Mistress Holofernes, and Christian McDonald as Boyet, channelling John Inman from 'Are You Being Served?'.
+Notable were Michael Shepherd as stereotypical Spaniard Don Adriano, Annie Bennett as pedantic school teacher Mistress Holofernes, and Christian McDonald as Boyet, channelling John Inman from 'Are You Being Served?' (there are hints in the text that Boyet is gay, In Act 2 Scene 1 Line 217 Boyet says of Berowne, with whom he has been exchanging quips "I was as willing to grapple as he was to board" which is an ostensibly naval metaphor but could be taken sexually - after all LLL is full of doubles entendres).
 Malachi Jones played opposite a teddy bear to great comic effect.

 Seth Ringrose as Berowne and Eve Chatfield as Rosaline both gave us a real sense of the tension between these two characters; I’d love to see them as Benedick and Beatrice in Much Ado About Nothing.
 Samuel Kavakli and Melody Bertucci were excellent in the way that they reacted on stage to what others were saying.
 And the exchange between Simon Gisby and Maisie Chalk when he tells the Princess of her father’s death was a perfect moment of theatrical shock.
 That stopped the comedy, though it made the King of Navarre look callously inappropriate when he continued to press his suit.